 The Emergency Services Division coordinates the Haldimand County Emergency Management Program.
 The Manager of Emergency Services, Jason Gallagher (as appointed by Council) continues to act as the primary Community Emergency Management Coordinator (CEMC).
 The two alternate CEMC's (as appointed by Council) are Deputy Fire Chief, Rodger Hill and Deputy Paramedic Chief, Don Otterman.
-All CEMC's will maintain current provincial certification.
+All CEMC's maintain current provincial certification.
 In 2021, Haldimand County Emergency Services, with Council's approval, added a part-time Coordinator of Emergency Management/Fire Educator ('Coordinator') to better meet the needs of the County's Emergency Response Plan.
-A Coordinator was hired in September 2021 and resigned in July 2022.
-A new Coordinator, Katie McNaught, was hired in mid-October 2022.
-This position's responsibilities include reviewing and revising the Emergency Management Program and Response Plan.
-The Coordinator will also become the Emergency Information Officer (EIO) for Haldimand County, which is in charge of media releases, website and social media posts, media relations, and emergency communications during an emergency within the county.
-The Coordinator will also be responsible to train and educate staff on the current Emergency Management Program, as well as the new implementations to the plan which were developed in 2021.
+Katie McNaught, is currently in the role and her responsibilities include reviewing and revising the Emergency Management Program, Response Plans, Evacuation Plans, Continuity of Operation Plans, Hazard Identification, etc. The Coordinator will also become the Emergency Information Officer (EIO) for Haldimand County, which is the lead for media releases, website and social media posts, media relations, and emergency communications during an emergency within the County.
+The Coordinator is also responsible to train and educate staff on the current Emergency Management Program, as well as the new implementations to the plan which are developed year to year.

-Throughout 2022, the Emergency Services Division has worked diligently to ensure that the eleven core components of the EMP were met and improved upon as required.
+Throughout 2023, the Emergency Services Division has worked diligently to ensure that the eleven core components of the EMP were met and improved upon as required.
 A summary of that compliance is outlined in the Analysis section below.